|Cash Back Rating:||4.6 / 5|

 Amex Blue Cash Preferred vs. Chase Freedom Flex

-If you don’t mind keeping track of rotating categories, the cash back rate on the Freedom Flex is top-notch – even with a quarterly spend cap.
-The card also carries a solid rewards rate on Ultimate Rewards travel, dining and drugstore purchases, and rewards earned with the Freedom Flex are incredibly flexible and can be redeemed for travel purchases in addition to a statement credit or gift card.
+If you don’t mind keeping track of Chase’s rotating categories, the cash back rate on the Freedom Flex is top-notch – even with a quarterly spend cap.
+The card also earns unlimited 3 percent cash back on dining and drugstore purchases year-round, which can be redeemed for travel purchases, a statement credit or gift card.

 How to use the Blue Cash Preferred card: